superkabuki/threefive_is_scte35/README.md

 ## Make threefive run twice as fast with python3.11 and python3.14
 * Side Note: __threefive is fast enough to parse 13k video__ as is now, this is just me trying to see how fast I can make threefive run on python3.
 * This parses SCTE-35 from an MPEGTS stream.
-* __This is the super funk version__, lots of performance tuning.
+* __This is the super funk version__, both python3.11, and python3.14 run twice as fast.

-*  Works great with python3.11 and 3.14
 * Test it
 	* `time python3 chunkymp.py video.ts`
 	* compare with `time threefive video.ts`